Tooth Colored Fillings Can Give You A Natural Looking Smile – So You Can Smile With Confidence

 Curing prepares the bonding agent to adhere to the tooth colored filling material.
 The filling material is then placed inside the tooth.

-After shaping the tooth colored filling material to resemble the natural anatomy of your tooth it is hardened by curing with a strong curing light.
+After shaping the tooth colored filling material to resemble the natural anatomy of your filling it is hardened by a curing light.
 Once the white filling hardens, your bite will be checked to make sure your teeth fit together properly.

-If the tooth filling extends into the space between your teeth your dentist will also make sure you can floss between your teeth properly.
+If the tooth filling extends into the space between your teeth we will also make sure you can floss between your teeth properly.
 Adjustments will be made if necessary followed by smoothing and polishing of your new filling.

-If you have decayed or damaged teeth or previous dark colored fillings and you want to benefit from tooth colored restorations, Visit us at:
+If you have decayed or damaged teeth or previous dark colored fillings and you want to benefit from tooth colored restorations, Visit us or call 212-477-4330.

 3 Washington Square Village